Monstera is among the favorite plants chosen to decorate houses.

-You can even set it quite far from any light source because Monstera manages veiled, reduced light well.
+You can even set it away from any light source because Monstera manages indirect, reduced light well.

-- What it fears most is excess sun because it would tend to dry the plant up.
+- What it fears most is excess sun.
+That tends to dry the plant up.

 The more light a monstera receives, the more its foliage suffers.

-- Absolutely avoid setting it near heat sources such as a radiator, because moisture is what this tropical plant needs most.
+- Absolutely avoid heat sources such as radiators.
+Moisture is critical to this tropical plant.

 Regular but moderate watering is called for.